- Personal Background

 - Website: Gaming Attitude: 2000 – 2002

 James Woodcock, owner of Pixel Refresh.
-A UK based Freelance Journalist, Author, Blogger & Podcaster specialising in gaming, gadgets and technology.
+A UK based Freelance Journalist, Author, Blogger & Podcaster specialising in gaming, gadgets and technology both retro and modern.

 Ever since he experienced the first controllable pixel movement on the television screen, he has been entranced by the possibilities and rewarding entertainment value generated from these metal and plastic boxes of delight.
 Writing hundreds of articles including commentary and reviews on various gaming platforms, while also interviewing well known industry figures for popular online publications.

-Arranging guests, compiling questions, hosting, recording, editing and publishing audio and video podcasts on a variety of topics – both recorded & edited for later release or transmitted in a live setting over Google+ Hangouts to encourage audience interaction.
+- Arranging guests, compiling questions, hosting, recording, editing and publishing audio and video podcasts on a variety of topics – both recorded & edited for later release or transmitted in a live setting to encourage audience interaction.

-Utilising Windows, Mac and Linux operating systems – Microsoft Office and Adobe Creative Suite including the latest versions of Premiere Pro, After Effects, Audition, Photoshop, Dreamweaver and InDesign.
+- Utilising Windows, macOS and Linux operating systems – Microsoft Office and Adobe Creative Suite including the latest versions of Premiere Pro, After Effects, Audition and Photoshop.

 Filming, editing and producing DVDs for Yamaha UK to help promote their latest keyboards and digital pianos.
 The DVDs have been featured for free on the front of independent Yamaha related magazines and distributed by local Yamaha dealers.